Attainable housing in West Parry Sound (MZO)

 This area would require the creation of new services (sewer, water, roads, electrical, etc.) unless the homes will be serviced by individual wells and septic tanks.
 Is the cost of these new services expected to fall on current Seguin residents?
 Will our taxes increase to service this new area, even though most of us don't even have these services (and don't want them)?

-SVK asked over 1 year ago
+SVK asked over 2 years ago

 Thank you for your interest in this issue.
 The cost of any potential new servicing, water, roads, etc. will be covered by development fees.